-Muay Thai gloves tend to be more boxy and less contoured than boxing gloves and the gloves tend to end just above the wrist area (while pure boxing gloves tend to ride higher up the arm).
+Muay Thai gloves tend to be boxier and less contoured than boxing gloves, and the gloves tend to end just above the wrist area (while pure boxing gloves tend to ride higher up the arm).

-Kickboxing, due to the similarities to Muay Thai, tend to require the same type of gloves and you can easily use a Muay Thai brand of glove for Kickboxing.
+Kickboxing, due to the similarities to Muay Thai, tends to require the same type of gloves and you can easily use a Muay Thai brand of glove for Kickboxing.

 Make sure your read our Ultimate Guide to the Best Muay Thai Gloves for specific recommendations for pure Muay Thai gloves.
 All your questions will be answered there.